libriscv/godot-sandbox/README.md

 -----

 This extension exists to allow Godot creators to implement safe modding support, such that they can pass around programs built by other players, knowing that these programs cannot harm other players.
+All Godot platforms are supported.

 ## Installation

 - Automatic (Recommended): Download the plugin from the official [Godot Asset Store](.) using the **AssetLib** tab in Godot by searching for **Godot Sandbox**.
-TODO

 - Manual: Download the [latest github release](https://github.com/libriscv/godot-sandbox/releases/latest) and move only the **addons** folder into your project **addons** folder.

 ## Usage

-Create a new `Sandbox` and assign a RISC-V ELF program resource to it.
+Create a new `Sandbox` and assign an ELF script resource to it.

 ```go
 extends Sandbox